 I have no idea how I ended up with a copy of Kris Kristofferson’s first album — I was buying hardly any country, or rock, or pop at that point — but however it came into my hands, I was instantly hooked.
-The writing was like nothing I’d ever heard: a perfect combination of hip, smart, soulful, literary, and simple as a great country songkristofferson lp.
+The writing was like nothing I’d ever heard: a perfect combination of hip, smart, soulful, literary, and simple as a great country song.
 It matched Kris’s unique background: Vietnam, Oxford University, flying helicopters to oil rigs, emptying ashtrays at Columbia’s Nashville studio.
 But I didn’t know that at the time; I just knew how much I loved his writing.
 In retrospect some of the songs feel a little over-romantic — in a 19th century literary sense — but I was the right age for that, and others have held up as well as any songs I know.
 I’ll probably get to “Me and Bobby McGee” before this project is over, because overdone as it is, it’s a great song; and I don’t think I can write about busking in Norway without doing “Help Me Make It Through the Night”; and I don’t know many better phrases than “Sunday Morning Comin’ Down,” and have a soft spot for “Just the Other Side of Nowhere”…

 But my favorite to play and sing was always “Best of All Possible Worlds,” because it came along just when I was getting into Jim Kweskin and Willie McTell and all those guys who played rural ragtime circle-of-fifths tunes, and I figured out that a riff from McTell’s “Kill It, Kid” would fit perfectly with Kristofferson’s song.
 Plus, I never heard anyone else do this one, unlike all the other Kristofferson songs I liked, which were mostly covered to death.